 San Francisco Chronicle

-The film adaptation, starring Philip Seymour Hoffman, Rachel McAdams and Willem Dafoe is currently shooting in Hamburg with director Anton Corbijn.
+The film adaptation directed by Anton Corbijn, and starring Philip Seymour Hoffman, Rachel McAdams and Willem Dafoe, will be in cinemas soon.

 Visit the official website and see the press release from production company The Ink Factory here.